meeeiiike/fpga-vga-verilog/index.md

 ### **Simulation**
 Unfortunately, as shown in the screenshot i had some issues with my timing, aswell as my simulation.
 I beleive its due to my huge combinational logic in my colour module.
 Anyways, if i could get it working normally, i could use it to check all signals are coming in as expected.
 Using simulation we can make sure our display is drawing correctly using the signals coming in.
 ### **Synthesis**
 Using Synthesis, it takes our code and creates an optimised hardware schematic diagram with the likes of registers, Look up tables flip flops etc...
 Then implementation takes this design and places it on the FPGA itself!
-This diagram shows the actual board we're using and shows all the connections!
+The diagram shows the actual board we're using and shows all the connections!
 So from what i understand, this tool is extremely useful as we can test and simulate deigns from a low level, we can sythesise to see our deisgn on hardware, then implement the design onto the Basys3 Board!

 ### **Demonstration**